heyx3/Bplus.jl/docs/!why.md

 end
 ````

-## High-performance "Weak" Typing
+## High-performance "Dynamic" Typing

-Julia acts like a weakly-typed language, which is great for high-level users.
+Julia acts like a dynamically-typed language, which is great for high-level users.
 And unlike most high-performance languages, it *is* truly possible to have variables whose types are completely unknown at compile-time.

 Additionally, the language offers (and **heavily** leans on) "multiple-dispatch", which is like runtime function overloading -- if you have a variable that is either `Int` or `Float32`, and you call a function that has different overloads for `Int` vs `Float32` parameters, the correct overload is figured out at runtime.
-Which, again, is super nice for high-level users, but if your data is weakly-typed then any function calls with that data have a heavy performance cost.
+Which, again, is super nice for high-level users, but if your data is dynamically-typed then any function calls with that data have a heavy performance cost.

 So, why isn't this a fatal problem for high-peformance code?

-In short, the weak typing does not propagate into other function calls, making weakly-typed data the exception rather than the rule!
+In short, the dynamic typing does not propagate into other function calls, making dynamically-typed data the exception rather than the rule!

 Nearly every Julia function gets re-compiled for each combination of specific parameter types.
 When calling a function with arguments of unknown type, you do pay the cost of dynamic dispatch, but the function you dispatch to knows the types of these parameters at compile-time.
 In other words, parameters are *always* strongly-typed unless you explicitly mark them otherwise.

-Therefore, the only time you run into weakly-typed data is when you create it within your own function, or if you call a function that returns it.
+Therefore, the only time you run into dynamically-typed data is when you create it within your own function, or if you call a function that returns it.
 Both of these cases can be caught with code introspection tools built into Julia, and easily mitigated.
-In fact, from what I've heard there is some new VSCode integration that highlights weakly-typed variables for you, making it trivial.
+In fact, from what I've heard there is some new VSCode integration that highlights dynamically-typed variables for you, making it trivial.

 ## Metaprogramming Annihilates Boilerplate